SPECIAL FEATURE

 Years of Struggle and Controversy

 In 1963, a name for Harper and Row's proposed authoritative edition of Mark Twain's works still had not been decided nor had the format for the volumes.
-The year 1963 was also the year the Modern Language Association (MLA), an organization which included nine university presses and approximately 26,000 literary scholars from across the nation, formed the Center for Editions of American Authors (CEAA) whose purpose was to establish principles and procedures for producing authoritative texts of American authors.
+The year 1963 was also the year the Modern Language Association (MLA), an organization that included nine university presses and approximately 26,000 literary scholars from across the nation, formed the Center for Editions of American Authors (CEAA) whose purpose was to establish principles and procedures for producing authoritative texts of American authors.
 The MLA was concerned the existing editions of American authors were neither complete nor accurate.
 The organization felt that the future studies of American literature was at risk because access to original manuscripts was frequently restricted and rare editions published during an author's lifetime were extremely difficult to locate.
 The 1899 uniform editions of Mark Twain's works had been on library shelves over half a century and were deteriorating.
 Many first editions were in even poorer condition when they could be found.

 Over the next several years, the CEAA developed recommendations that authoritative texts must be produced based on principles formulated by bibliographer Fredson Bowers.
 Under this concept, a textual analysis should begin with the earliest document available of an author's work -- usually the original manuscript.
 A textual editor should change it only to incorporate changes the author made, not changes made by a typist, previous editor, or typesetter.
 The textual editor should document changes made in each subsequent printing during the author's lifetime and provide the reader with reasons for rejecting certain changes or implementing any changes in the text.
 By the time a finished authoritative text was established, a reader or future scholar would have little need to work with rare manuscripts because the volume would contain a textual roadmap for all revisions from manuscript through subsequent printings.
 As William Gibson described it: